LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/reading/aggregation/_index.md

 ## Groupby

 The `.groupby()` function groups data together from one or more columns.
 As we group the data together, it forms a new **GroupBy** object.
 The offical [pandas documenation](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html) states that a "group by" accomplshes the following:
-1. **Splitting**: Split the data based on the criteria provided.
+1. Splitting: Split the data based on the criteria provided.
-1. **Applying**: Provide an applicable function to the groups that were split.
+1. Applying: Provide an applicable function to the groups that were split.
-1. **Combining**: Combine the results from the function into a new data structure.
+1. Combining: Combine the results from the function into a new data structure.

 ### Syntax